MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/scenarios-to-streamline-your-installation.md

 ---
 # Scenarios to streamline your installation of System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
-With the release of update versions for System Center Configuration Manager current branch, there are new scenarios to streamline the install of a new hierarchy to an update version (like update 1602), and to upgrade from Microsoft System Center 2012 Configuration Manager.
+With the release of update versions for System Center Configuration Manager Current Branch, there are new scenarios to streamline the installation of a new hierarchy to an update version (like update 1602), and to upgrade from Microsoft System Center 2012 Configuration Manager.

 Supported scenarios include:

 **Install a new System Center Configuration Manager current branch hierarchy** that runs an update version:

--   You only install the top-tier site followed immediately by installing an update to bring that site up to the update version you will use.
+-   You only install the top-tier site, followed immediately by installing an update to bring that site up to the update version you will use.
 Then you can install additional sites directly to that update version.

 -   This scenario skips installing additional sites to a baseline level and then having to update them to the update version you want to use.